ritchielawrence/cmdow/README.txt

-Cmdow is software is licensed under the MIT license.
+Cmdow is software licensed under the MIT license.
 Refer to LICENSE.txt for details.